Join our community of websites already using SEOJuice to automate the boring SEO work.

 Q: Should I still write new blog posts every week?

 A: Only if you enjoy unpaid content farming.
 Update what's already ranking first.
-Write new stuff when you have a clear goal or gap — not because your calendar told you to.
+Write new stuff when you have a clear goal or gap, not because your calendar told you to.

 Q: Can I use AI to write content?

 A: Yes.
 Just don't let it sound like AI wrote it.
 Use it to draft, not decide.
 You're the editor.
 It's the intern.
+(And on AI-generated meta descriptions specifically: see the open question in Tip 8.)

 Q: How many tools do I really need?